hardy333/bdo-marlin/README.md

 #### Future Plans
 - [ ] Rewrite app in typescript
 - [ ] add state management library for settings state
-- [ ] persist data localy or use react-router dom to link settings state to url
+- [ ] persist data locally or use react-router dom to link settings state to url search params/ query params
 - [ ] Rewrite css in tailwind or styled-components